top of page

 Title.
 Double click me.

 Château La Couspaude is a Saint-Emilion Grand Cru Classe that has been part of the Aubert family's heritage since 1750.
-For this 2002 vintage, the fruit was suppressed, as it was using new oak and extended oak fermentation.
-The wine has a light and soft texture with ripe orangey, red, and black fruits and an herbal finish on the palate.
-While it lacks complexity, it still pleases the senses.
-It exhibits a well-integrated grip with a medium mineral finish.
-If you aim for stylistics long gone, why not this 2002 vintage?
+The 2007 vintage stylistics is unique, though.
+The 2007 fruit was expressive yet suppressed; it was the traditional approach of using new oak and extended oak fermentation.
+This process results in a wine with a light and soft texture, ripe red and black fruits, and an herbal finish on the palate.
+While it may lack some complexity, these unique characteristics make it a wine that still pleases the senses.
+It is elegant and exhibits a well-integrated grip with a medium mineral finish.
+This standard's high and consistent scores testify to its unique qualities.
+For example, WE 93 describes it as a dense wine full of tannins and black currant fruit, solid and concentrated.
+It has a dark, firm character with fine ageing potential.
+It is a well-balanced wine with good ageing potential and a recommended drink from 2023.

 This is a consolidation of the tasting and papers